infoqualitylab/text-mining-scholarly-API/README.md

 `output.txt` : Text file that produces after running through the API pipeline

-`pipeline-habanero.py` : Python file that contains code to run the API pipeline
+`pipeline-habanero.py` : Python script that contains code to run the API pipeline

-`scopus-api-mining.py` : Python file that extracts full text for Elsevier DOIs
+`scopus-api-mining.py` : Python script that extracts full text for Elsevier DOIs

 `requirements.txt` : Text file that contains which Python packages are needed and a thorough explanation for how to run the code